garrrychan/blog/content/elo_nba.md

 ### Graphs

-Let's create some elo graphs using NBA data to demonstrate this over a season.
+Let's create some Elo graphs using NBA data to demonstrate this over a season.

-Note, at the beginning of the 2014 season, elos do not necessarily start at 1500, because in FiveThirtyEight's modelling, there's an idea of a year over year carry over.
+Note, at the beginning of the 2014 season, Elo does not necessarily start at 1500, because in FiveThirtyEight's modelling, there's an idea of a year over year carry over.
 Instead of resetting each team’s rating when a new season begins, Elo carries over a portion of a team’s rating from one season to the next.
 This makes sense as good teams tend to remain good rathe than completely regress to the mean after the off season.

-In NBA elo ratings, we keep three-quarters of it.
+In NBA Elo ratings, we keep three-quarters of it.
 The higher fraction reflects the fact that NBA teams are more consistent from year to year compared to other sports like football.
 For example, if the Toronto Raptors ended the 2018-19 NBA season with an Elo rating of 1700.
 The team’s Elo rating for the start of the following season is calculated as follows:

 $$0.75 \times 1700 + 0.25 \times 1500 = 1650$$